sahithyandev/s3/src/content/docs/operating-systems/09-synchronization.md

 ### Semaphore

+A variable used to control access to a resource.
 Can allow a certain number of threads to access a resource.
-They are useful when you want to limit access, but not block all other threads.
+More on this in [semaphores](/operating-systems/semaphores).

 ### Mutex